 Cominar takes a conservative approach to managing its distribution ratio, which it regards as a key factor in the stability of future distributions.
 This approach provides greater financial flexibility for its capital expenditures and the implementation of its leasing programs.
-The DI payout ratio as at March 31, 2011 stood at 102.9%, higher than as at March 31, 2010, owing primarily to the dilutive effect of units issued under the public offerings completed in 2010.
+The DI payout ratio as at June 30, 2011 stood at 90.0%.
 Cominar management's long-term objective is an annual payout ratio of approximately 87%.